Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 Whether you want to strengthen your core or thicken your six-pack abs, you can add it to your routine.

-How to do V up
+How to do a V up

 - Lying on the floor, keep your arms extended overhead and legs straight in front of you.